“We

 testify about our Lord, or ashamed of me his prisoner.
 But join with me in

-suffering for the gospel, by the power of God, who has saved us and called us to a holy life--not because of anything we have done but because of his
+suffering for the gospel, by the power of God, who has saved us and called us to a holy

-own purpose and grace.
-This grace
+because of his own purpose and grace.
+This grace was given us in Christ Jesus before

-was given us in Christ Jesus before the beginning of time, but it has
+the beginning of time, but it has now been revealed through the appearing

-destroyed death and has brought life and immortality to light through the
+of our Savior, Christ Jesus, who has destroyed death and has brought life and

-gospel.
-And of this gospel I was
+immortality to light through the gospel.
+And of this gospel I was appointed a herald and an

-appointed a herald and an apostle and a teacher.
+apostle and a teacher.

 What is Paul talking about?
 He is talking about God’s salvation plan for mankind as revealed in the Scriptures.
 Paul is telling us it is by God’s mercy that He has given mankind a salvation plan.
 We did nothing to “earn” it.
 This salvation plan was in God’s mind before the world was even created.
 Paul also tells us this salvation plan (the Gospel, i.e. “good news”) is something that is taught.
 And if it is taught, it must also be learned by those on the receiving end of the teacher.
 Where do we learn about this “good news”?
 Through the Scriptures: